Alibi (Sevdaliza, Pabllo Vittar and Yseult song)

 "Alibi" is a song by Iranian-Dutch artist Sevdaliza, Brazilian singer Pabllo Vittar and French singer-songwriter Yseult.
-It was released on 28 June 2024 through Twisted Elegance as the second single from Sevdaliza's upcoming third studio album, Heroina.
+It was released on 28 June 2024 through Twisted Elegance as the second single from Sevdaliza's third studio album, Heroina.
 It samples Colombian musician Magín Díaz's song "Rosa", a version of the Cuban son "Rosa, qué linda eres", first recorded by the Sexteto Habanero Godínez in 1918.
 Musically, "Alibi" is an alternative pop song with club-influenced production that incorporates elements of various Latin genres, including funk carioca, reggaeton, and bullerengue.

-Commercially, "Alibi" peaked at number 16 on the Billboard Global 200 and reached the top 10 in Brazil, France, Greece, Hungary, Latvia, Lithuania, Luxembourg, Poland, Romania and Switzerland.
+Commercially, "Alibi" peaked at number 15 on the Billboard Global 200 and reached the top 10 in Brazil, France, Greece, Hungary, Latvia, Lithuania, Luxembourg, Poland, Romania and Switzerland.
 In the United States, the song debuted at number 95 on the Billboard Hot 100, earning all three artists their first entries on the chart.
 Vittar became the second drag queen ever to chart on the Hot 100 after RuPaul.
 (Note: RuPaul has charted three songs on the Billboard Hot 100: "Supermodel (You Better Work)" (1993); "Don't Go Breaking My Heart", with Elton John (1994); and "Snapshot" (1996).)

 A remix version of "Alibi" was released on 6 September 2024, with the addition of the Brazilian singer Anitta.
-Another remix of the song by Dutch DJ Tiësto followed on 29 November 2024.
+A second remix of the song by Dutch DJ Tiësto followed on 29 November 2024.
+A third remix of "Alibi" was released on 25 November 2025, with the addition of the Indian-Canadian singer Jonita Gandhi and Indian production duo Rusha & Blizza.